 Purchase – We don’t buy much, mainly because we don’t need much, but also because we can’t really carry much more with us.
 Between us, our bags, clothes and everything else weighs about 21kg.
 The best non food, non service purchase in Ecuador was… a new spork (my original one broke and Sandra’s just disappeared).

-Best value activity – That would be our Chimborazo day tour.
+Day Tour – That would be our Chimborazo day tour.
 Several days before we arrived in Riobamba, Sandra had mentioned doing a mountain bike ride from the side of Chimborazo.
 At first, I was a little dubious, but once we met with Galo from Probici who explained the whole day to us, I was dead keen.
 It was a great day of hiking and mountain biking on the side of the highest mountain in Ecuador.
 The cost was USD60 per person, which I initially thought was a tad expensive, but it was totally worth it.
 Although it didn’t include lunch, it did include transport, our expert driver / guide, the very modern mountain bike use as well as the safety gear.

 Unfortunately, as with any experience, bad things can happen as well.
 Below are the worst of awards.